End Ecocide in Europe

 - The import of goods and services resulting from activities causing ecocide into the EU; or

-- The financial investment by EU banks and other financial institutions into activities causing ecocide, no matter where these activities take place
+- The financing by EU banks and other financial institutions of activities causing ecocide, no matter where these activities take place

 An implemented ecocide directive will have worldwide implications.
 Many of the major companies committing ecocide are registered in the EU and European pension funds and banks are among the biggest investors in ecocide causing activities.
 Due to the provision prohibiting the import of goods and services resulting from activities causing ecocide the law creates a level-playing field as anyone wanting to sell inside the EU – a huge market – will have to comply with the rules.

 The European Citizens’ Initiative (ECI) is a directly democratic instrument that was introduced in the European Union in 2009 and is working since April 2012.
 It enables citizens to propose EU legislation.
 When 1 million EU citizens from at least 7 countries votes for our proposal, the European Commission will have to consider it and we will have the right to hold a public hearing in the European Parliament.
 This is much more than a petition, signing an ECI means exercising your legal rightas EU citizen to propose legislation.